 - 2 jalapeños, sliced

 Start by making the jalapeño simple syrup.
-Bring 1/2 C sugar and 1/2 C water to a boil over high heat.
+I make half of this recipe but with some more jalapeño mixed in.
+Bring ½ C sugar and ½ C water to a boil over high heat.

 Once mixture comes to a boil, lower heat, add jalapeño slices, and let simmer for about 8 minutes.